Authentication Configuration Examples

 - Under `Standalone applications` section, select `Server application` and click `Next`

-- Enter `https:///_synapse/client/oidc/callback` in Redirect URI: field, click `Add`, save the `Client Identifier` somewhere, you will need it when setting up Element and click `Next` (e.g. https://matrix.domain.com/_synapse/client/oidc/callback)
+- Enter `https://<matrix domain>/_synapse/client/oidc/callback` in Redirect URI: field, click `Add`, save the `Client Identifier` somewhere, you will need it when setting up Element and click `Next` (e.g. https://matrix.domain.com/_synapse/client/oidc/callback)

 - Select `Generate a shared secret` checkbox and make a note of the generated Secret and press `Next` (Secret needs to be added in the Element Installer GUI in a later step)